mauricio/mauricio.github.com/_posts/2015-01-12-implementing-enumerable-in-ruby.md

 The second spec, that expects `nil` to be returned when the collection is empty, fails.
 Why?
 Because `each` returns the collection itself once it runs, since the code was never executed (the collection is empty!) `each` just returns itself and not `nil` as our spec expects.
 So, that's why we need to explicitly declare our return value instead of relying on the iteration.

+Now that `first` is also implemented, let's produce the final `reduce` implementation:

 {% highlight ruby %}
 def reduce(accumulator = nil, operation = nil, &block)
   if accumulator.nil? && operation.nil? && block.nil?
     raise ArgumentError, "you must provide an operation or a block" end

+  if operation && block
+    raise ArgumentError, "you must provide either an operation symbol or a block, not both" end

   if operation.nil? && block.nil?
     operation = accumulator
     accumulator = nil
   end

-  if operation && block
-    raise ArgumentError, "you must provide either an operation symbol or a block, not both" end

   block = case operation